Nabin-16/PRISM-Reliability-test-/README.md

 ### Deferred techniques

-The following are not part of Experiment 1 (BB):
+The following are not part of Experiment 1 (bird):

 - few-shot prompting;
 - chain-of-thought prompting;